-Notes, cautions, and warnings NOTE: A NOTE indicates important information that helps you make better use of your product. △ CAUTION: A CAUTION indicates either potential damage to hardware or loss of data and tells you how to avoid the problem. © 2017 2018 Dell Inc. or its subsidiaries.
+Notes, cautions, and warnings

+(i) NOTE: A NOTE indicates important information that helps you make better use of your product.

+CAUTION: A CAUTION indicates either potential damage to hardware or loss of data and tells you how to avoid the problem.

+MARNING: A WARNING indicates a potential for property damage, personal injury, or death.

+© 2018 - 2019 Dell Inc. or its subsidiaries.
 All rights reserved.
 Dell, EMC, and other trademarks are trademarks of Dell Inc. or its subsidiaries.
 Other trademarks may be trademarks of their respective owners.